Reaching Nature Connection: Fire, Knives, Sticks, and Bones

 Earthaven Ecovillage is off-grid and therefore not supplied by public utilities.
 However, electricity is available from solar panels and two small hydropower stations.
 There is minimal internet access and no cell phone reception, although landline phones are available for short phone calls or emergencies.
 Being at Earthaven offers a balance between comfort and adventure.

 Several accommodation options are available for conference attendees.
-On site, participants can camp at the Earthaven campground or stay in either shared or private indoor lodgings provided by Earthaven community members.
+On site, participants can camp at the Earthaven campground or stay in private indoor lodgings provided by Earthaven community members.
 Black Mountain, roughly 30 minutes away, is the closest town providing standard rental options.
 The Light Center, approximately 20 minutes from Earthaven, offers accommodations and a guest kitchen.
 Please indicate your choice in your registration and online shopping cart.

 - Camping: 1 night $35, 2 nights $40, 3 nights $45